c3lang/c3c/README.md

 - Avoid "big ideas" & the "more is better" fallacy.
 - Introduce some higher level conveniences where the value is great.

+C3 owes its inspiration to the [C2 language](http://c2lang.org): to iterate on top of C without trying to be a whole new language.

 ### Example code

+The following code shows some of the syntactic changes from C.

 Create a `main.c3` file with:
 ```c++